United States

 Drive Park Loop Road in Acadia National Park

-This is a “must-do” when visiting Acadia National Park!
-Take the 27-mile coastal drive at least once, but if you can, do it multiple times!
-The drive is simply breathtaking with some of the most beautiful views you’ll ever see.
-There are dozens of spots to pull over, get out, and explore.
+Take the 27-mile Park Loop Road at least once — but if you can, do it more than that.
+The drive is absolutely breathtaking, with some of the most beautiful coastal views you’ll ever see.
+There are tons of places to pull over, hop out, and explore!

 Search for sea glass